-As you might realize from my recipes here, I’m very much inspired by raw foods, and I choose them whenever I can.
-So instead of using regular dark chocolate, I make a raw version using raw cacao powder, raw coconut oil, and raw agave nectar.
+As you might realize from my recipes here, I'm very much inspired by raw foods, and I choose them whenever I can.
+So instead of using regular dark chocolate, I make a raw version using cacao powder, coconut oil, and agave nectar.
 You could certainly substitute store-bought dark chocolate here, though, if you choose.

 If you've never made filled chocolates before, you might want to check out this photo tutorial.
 They suggest you fill the mold completely with chocolate, then turn it upside down to empty the extra.
 You could just as easily pour a lesser amount into each cavity and shift the mold around so that it covers all sides (before emptying the extra).
 Be sure to follow their step 7, though, so you don't end up with a big mess of chocolate flakes.
 (Yes, I have made this mistake.)